 The line along the perimeter of the glazed panel corresponding to the edge of fixed or removable bead.
 The line to which sealants contacting the glazed panel are sometimes finished off.
 It tends to be the daylight size.

-Imaginary line around the perimeter of lites or panels corresponding to the top edge of stationary and removable stops, and the line to which sealants contracting the lites or panels are sometimes finished off.
+Imaginary line along perimeter of lights or panels corresponding to the top edge of stationary and removable stops.

 A line extending from an observer's eye to a viewed object or area.[xvii]
 In this context it refers to natural landscape and how much of that landscape is visible and unobstructed.